pflarue/ardop/docs/Host_Interface_Commands.md

 If the pinged station responds with a `PINGACK` frame, this station will stop pinging.

-** this needs more research on how to use with a host.
-** Check function ProcessPingFrame in ARDOPC.c

 - Mode: ANY
 - Arguments: Target Callsign ; Count (1-15)
 - `PING K7CALL 1` returns `PING K7CALL 1`